ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # Complete Arch Linux Tutorial (KDE Plasma + Wayland + LUKS + SecureBoot + TPM2 w/ Automounting Partitions)

-This is a Arch installation guide for novices **WITH LUKS encryption, TPM2 and SecureBoot** (More complex) who want a working secure system to game on that's straight forward, encrypted, with a DE that is most like Windows and usually the one most people want to use because of that, at least for their first DE.
+This is a Arch installation guide for novices **WITH LUKS encryption, TPM2 and SecureBoot** (More complex) who want a working secure system to game on that's straight forward & encrypted.
 I am assuming you have already read and understood `arch_kde_tutorial.md` before tackling this one.

 ---